cjhnbls/pipelinedb-doc-cn/aggregates.rst

 **tidgest_merge_agg ( tdigest )**

   Merges all input T-Digest's into a single one representing all of the information contained in the input T-Digests.

+**first_values ( n ) WITHIN GROUP (ORDER BY sort_expression)**

+  An ordered-set aggregate that stores the first **n** values ordered by the provided sort expression.

 .. note:: See also: :ref:`pipeline-funcs`, which explains some of the PipelineDB's non-aggregate functionality for manipulating Bloom filters, Count-min sketches, HyperLogLogs and T-Digests.
 Also, check out :ref:`probabilistic` for more information about what they are and how you can leverage them.